Texas Railroad History - Tower 88 - Sweetwater

 Bill Stein supplies these three recent photos of the foundation of Tower 88.
 Thanks, Bill!
 Above Left: The tracks crossed at approximately a 45 degree angle, with the Orient grade running almost due north and the Santa Fe tracks going northwest (now BNSF, at far left.)
 The tower was east of the diamond, and the Orient grade passed through the tree in the middle of the image and crossed to the left of the foundation.
 Above Right: Looking southeast, the BNSF main line at right leads into the Sweetwater yard.
 The connector for the Orient tracks to the north comes off a switch in the distance and runs along this side of the visible fence line.
 The foreground shows some kind of concrete signal post.
 The camera is on, or very near, the Orient grade.
 Below Left: The Tower 88 interlocking plant was electrical, and there were access panels for the crawl space beneath the foundation where conduit was routed to carry wiring for power and control signals.
 The foundation is small, suggesting that Tower 88 might have been a single-story building, perhaps similar in style to Tower 103.
 Below Right: This Google Earth image from 2017 shows the Tower 88 foundation beside the BNSF tracks.
 Due south, the abandoned Orient grade is more clearly apparent.
 The connecting track to the right rejoins the original grade to the north to serve a "lay down yard" for storing blades and other components of electrical power windmills.

 Below: About five miles east of Sweetwater at a junction known as Tecific, Santa Fe built approximately 1.6 miles of track parallel to and 100 ft. south of the existing T&P tracks.
 Historic aerial imagery shows that sidings, crossovers and exchange tracks were built between them, though most of that trackage is no longer present.
 There remains an industrial spur off the former Santa Fe tracks west of Tecific, and there was also a mining spur going north off the T&P that is now abandoned.
-West of Tecific, the Santa Fe tracks cross over the T&P tracks.
-Today, the successor railroads Union Pacific (UP) and Burlington Northern Santa Fe (BNSF) operate the Tecific tracks (T&P and Santa Fe, respectively), and there is only one siding, approximately 1.4 miles in length beside the BNSF tracks between the two main lines.
-There is one crossover from the siding that facilitates BNSF movements between Lubbock and UP's tracks to Fort Worth, for which BNSF has trackage rights.
+West of Tecific, RCT ordered the Santa Fe to cross over the T&P, as reported by the Houston Post of January 5, 1910 (below.)

 Left: Orient Jct., the subsequent name for the Tower 88 crossing, is near the center of this recent Google Earth image.
 Tracks remain intact in all directions except south, the KCM&O line into Sweetwater.
 Although the KCM&O tracks north of Sweetwater were abandoned in 1995, Santa Fe retained the east side connecting track plus 3,200 ft. of track to the north, up to the grade crossing of Farm Road 108.
 In 2009, Wave Wind LLC began building a "lay down yard" along this track for windmill blades and other components used in wind power production.
 The south end of the lay down yard is the white area near the top left corner of the image.
 In the lower right corner, the northwest end of Sweetwater Yard is visible.
 As discussed above, note the proximity of the yard to Orient Jct.